divisionbyz0rro/Infiniscryption/DifficultyModder/README.md

 # Curses!

-Now refactored for Kaycee's Mod: this mod adds a number of new Challenges and Assists that you can select from when starting a new run.
+This mod adds a number of new Challenges and Assists that you can select from when starting a new run.

-If you're used the old version of this mod that adds an event to the map in Part 1,that event no longer exists.
-This mod is now exclusive to Kaycee's Mod.
-If you wanted the old functionality, you'll have to install an old version of this mod.

 The following challenges are added: